PX4/PX4-user_guide/en/debug/simulation_debugging.md

    attach [PID on px4]
    ```

-   You should now have a GDB interface to debug with
+   You should now have a GDB interface to debug with.

 ## Compiler optimization